Chapter 15 : Secrets

-She snuck a look up at James in time to see him roll his eyes.
+She snuck a look at James in time to see him roll his eyes.
 “Oh, Rose.
 That was nice.
 Have you even figured out if you like him?”

-She shrugged.
 “I don’t know.
-He’s kind of amusing.
-Do you really think that was unfair?”
+He’s kind of handsome, don’t you think?”
+James raised his eyebrows, and Rose felt her face get hot.
+“Do you really think it was unfair?”

-James laughed.
-“No, I don’t imagine he was.
-You know, at this point, you really should be thinking about telling Albus something.”
+“I take it he kissed you back, so not really.
+But you know, at this point, you really should be thinking about telling Albus something.”

 “What’s to tell?”
 Rose asked.
 “He was teasing me, I kissed him, he… enjoyed it, and I told him maybe we’d do it again sometime and walked away.”

 “Well,” her cousin said after a moment, “I probably wouldn’t present it like that.
 You know, I don’t get it.
 He’s a git.
 Why?”

 She frowned.
 “I don’t really know.
 He’s kind of amusing, and he’s not bad-looking.”
 In all honesty, she thought that Scorpius was significantly better than “not bad-looking,” though it had never really had much of an effect before this year.
 Blonds had never been her type.

 “If you say so,” James said skeptically.
 “I still think he’s a git.”